DinoChiesa/salted/README.md

     28 - 4k  ciphertext including trailing poly1305 tag (16 bytes)

+## Extras

+There's [an emacs generic mode](./salted.el) for opening and editing salted files.
+Kinda like epa for PGP-encrypted files.

 ## Bugs

 * The encrypter always rounds up the size of the output to the nearest 4k boundary.
 It's not very space-efficient for smaller files.
+There's no way to modify this block size.

 * This has not been tested with very large files.